Carmella Jarvi…

 Why water?
 How did Jarvi become a glass artist?
 Learn more here.

 NOTE: Carmella Jarvi (& her artist husband, Chris Craft) are now living and working in the beautiful Hill Country of Texas.
 There has been much to do getting new studios/Brushmark Studios, LLC set up… and it’s almost done!
-Website will be updated soon.
+Please continue to check back for website updates!!
 In the mean time, follow her on Instagram to get a little peek.

 Carmella Jarvi is an artist - entrepreneur, McColl Center, Vermont Studio Center, and Hambidge Center alumna.
 She’s won many grants, including a prestigious 2020 Creative Renewal Fellowship — from the Arts & Science Council in Charlotte, NC — that have supported her creative work.